 Kansas Shrine Bowl History

-The Shrine Bowl of Kansas, Inc is a 501(c)(3) nonprofit charity that produces annual events and related activities with net proceeds benefiting Shriners Children's.
+The Shrine Bowl of Kansas, Inc is a 501(c)(3) nonprofit organization that produces annual events and related activities with net proceeds benefiting Shriners Children's.
 The Shrine Bowl of Kansas, Inc has existed since 1974 and has sent over $3.8M to Shriners Hospitals for Children.
 The flagship event has been the Kansas Shrine Bowl, an East vs. West all-star senior football game that began in 1974.
 Kansas Shrine All-Star Events also include the Kansas Masonic All-State Marching Band Camp, the Kansas Shrine Bowl All-Star Cheer Camp, the KWCA Kansas Shrine Duals and many other game week events.
 All Kansas Shrine All-Star Events are produced and presented to benefit Shriners Children's.
-Shriner's Children's, previously Shriners Hospitals for Children, is a health care system of 22 hospitals dedicated to improving the lives of children by providing pediatric specialty care, innovative research, and outstanding teaching programs for medical professionals.
+Shriner's Children's, previously Shriners Hospitals for Children, is a world-renowned healthcare system with hospitals, outpatient clinics, ambulatory care centers and outreach locations across the globe.
+Shriners Children's is dedicated to improving the lives of children every day by providing pediatric specialty care, innovative research, and outstanding teaching programs for medical professionals.
 Children up to the age of 18 are eligible for care and receive all services in a family-centered environment, regardless of the patients' ability to pay.

 Top 25 Schools - Most Shrine Bowl Players |